forestrf/sctp4cs/README.md

 The stack tries to keep the details of concurrency in a single package, so that the current pure thread model could be replaced with Akka actors or NIO-like async mechanisms.

 This port was made to implement WebRTC with datachannels in another library that will link this one.

+Some tests files in the tests project are under GPLv2.